-To place the cells in a resynthesized netlist, we first sort spare cells according to their distances to $wire_t$'s driver.
-Next, we map each cell in the resynthesized netlist, the one closer to the netlist's output first, to the spare cell closest to $wire_t$'s driver.
+To place the cells in a resynthesis netlist, we first sort spare cells according to their distances to $wire_t$ 's driver.
+Next, we map each cell in the resynthesis netlist, the one closer to the netlist's output first, to the spare cell closest to $wire_t$ 's driver.
 The reason behind this is that we assume the original driver is placed at a relatively good location.
-Since our resynthesized netlist will replace the original driver, we want to place the cell that generates the output signal of the resynthesized netlist as close to that location as possible.
-The rest of the cells in the resynthesized netlist are then placed using the spare cells around that cell.
+Since our resynthesis netlist will replace the original driver, we want to place the cell that generates the output signal of the resynthesis netlist as close to that location as possible.
+The rest of the cells in the resynthesis netlist are then placed using the spare cells around that cell.

 The exhaustiveSearch function called in the PARSyn algorithm is given in Figure 7.
-This function exhaustively tries combinations of different cell types and input signals in order to generate resynthesized netlists.
-The inputs to the function include the current logic level (logic), available spare cells (spareCells), and a subcircuit (ckt{local}) whose cells can be used to generate new inputs to the resynthesized netlists.
-The function returns valid resynthesized netlists in netlistsnew.
+This function exhaustively tries combinations of different cell types and input signals in order to generate resynthesis netlists.
+The inputs to the function include the current logic level (logic), available spare cells (spareCells), and a subcircuit ( $ckt{local}$ ) whose cells can be used to generate new inputs to the resynthesis netlists.
+The function returns valid resynthesis netlists in $netlists{new}$ .

-In the function, MAXLEVEL is the maximum depth of logic allowed to be used by the resynthesized netlists.
-So when level equals to MAXLEVEL, no further search is allowed, and all the cells in ckt{local} are returned (lines 1-2).
+In the function, MAXLEVEL is the maximum depth of logic allowed to be used by the resynthesis netlists.
+So when level equals to MAXLEVEL, no further search is allowed, and all the cells in cktlocal are returned (lines 1-2).
 In line 3, the search starts branching by trying every valid cell type, and the search is bounded if no spare cells are available for that cell type (lines 4-5).
 If a cell is available for resynthesis, it is deducted from the spareCells repository in line 6.
-In line 7 the algorithm recursively generates
+In line 7 the algorithm recursively generates subnetlists for the next logic level, and the results are saved in netlistsub.
+New netlists (netlistsn) for this logic level are then produced by

-func tion exhaustiveSearch(level,spareCells,ckt {local})
+'''

+function exhaustiveSearch(level, spareCells, ckt{local})

-1 if $(level = MAXLEVEL)$
+if (level = MAXLEVEL)

-2 return all cells in ckt{local} ;
+return all cells in cktlocal;

+2

+3

-3 foreach cellType \in validCellTypes
+foreach cellType \in validCellTypes

-4 if (checkSpareCell(spareCells, cellType) fails)
+if (checkSpareCell(spareCells, cellType) failed)

+4

+5

-5 continue;
+continue;

+spareCells[cellType].count- -;

-6 spareCells[cellType].count;
+6

-7 $netlists{sub} \leftarrow exhaustiveSearch(level + 1, spareCells, ckt{local});$
+netlists{sub} \leftarrow exhaustiveSearch(level + 1, spareCells, ckt{local});

+8

-8 $netlists_n \leftarrow generateNewCkts(cellType, netlists{sub});$
+netlists_n \leftarrow generateNewCkts(cellType, netlists{sub});

-9 $netlists_n \leftarrow checkNetlist(netlists_n, spareCells);$
+netlists_n \leftarrow checkNetlist(netlists_n, spareCells);

+10

-10 $netlists{new} \leftarrow netlists{new} \cup netlists_n;$
+netlists{new} \leftarrow netlists{new} \cup netlists_n;

-11 if $(level = 1)$
+if (level = 1)

+11

+removeIncorrect(netlists{new});

-12 removeIncorrect(netlists {new});
+12

+\text{return } \textit{netlists}{\underline{new}};

-13 return netlists{new} ;
+13

+'''